oracle/python-cx_Oracle/doc/src/connection.rst

 .. method:: Connection.__exit__()

     The exit point for the connection as a context manager.
-This will close the connection and roll back any uncomitted transaction.
+This will close the connection and roll back any uncommitted transaction.

     .. note::